Jake-Nano/Jake-Bluestamp-Portfolio/index.md

 # Tensorflow Object Detector
 My project is an object detection system.
 To use the project, you place the object in front of the attatched camera, and the system will identify the object and print out that guess.
+It uses the raspberry pi system attached to a Braincraft Hat to display the detections on the screen.
+There is an external camera for the recording of the object, as there is no built in camera for the Braincraft Hat.

 <!--- You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: -->